The Quintessential South African Food Pantry

 Probably the quintessential South African food if ever there was one.
 A household staple, we’ve even known the odd vegetarian to gnaw on a snapstick.

-If ever there was a national treasure, this would be it.
+If ever there was a national treasure, this would be it!
 While it is, of course, a drink, list of South African food would not be complete without it.
+Not only is it delicious, but has remarkable health benefits too.

 The hearty, creamy porridge-like mixture is what powered most school children through until lunchtime.